madzongwekudzanai/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ## Implementation in Python

-The following Python script computes orbital periods for different celestial bodies and visualizes the relationship. <a href="https://colab.research.google.com/drive/1Wasc-LVBfahkxYizYGd6vsUXhkBpTm8B#scrollTo=VPkb9lVBPTeH" target="_blank">Learn more.</a>
+The following Python script computes orbital periods for different celestial bodies and visualizes the relationship.

 ![Kepler's Third Law](keplers_third_law.png)